-The Corporation and the Trustee entered into a written agreement for the benefit of the holders of the 2018 Series L-2 Bonds upon the initial issuance of the 2018 Series L-2 Bonds (the "Disclosure Agreement").
-The Corporation has undertaken to provide to the Municipal Securities Rulemaking Board ("MSRB"), on an annual basis on or before 150 days after the end of each fiscal year of the Corporation, commencing with the fiscal year ended October 31, 2018, certain financial information and operating data, referred to herein as "Corporation Annual Information," including, but not limited to annual financial statements of the Corporation.
-In addition, the Corporation has undertaken in the Disclosure Agreement, for the benefit of the holders of the 2018 Series L-2 Bonds, to provide to the MSRB, in a timely manner (not in excess of ten (10) Business Days after the occurrence of the event), the notices required to be provided by Rule 15c2-12 and described below.
-With regard to each Series of Bonds issued under the General Resolution for which an underwriter has an obligation under Rule 15c2-12, the Corporation has entered into agreements substantially identical to the Disclosure Agreement.
+In order to assist the Underwriters in complying with the provisions of paragraph (b)(5) of Rule 15c2 12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the Corporation and the Trustee will enter into a written agreement for the benefit of the holders of the 2023 Bonds (the "2023 Disclosure Agreement") to provide continuing disclosure.
+With respect to the 2022 Series G Bonds, the Corporation and the Trustee entered into a written agreement for the benefit of the holders of the 2022 Series G Bonds upon the initial issuance of the 2022 Series G Bonds (the "2022 Disclosure Agreement" and, together with the 2023 Disclosure Agreement, each a "Disclosure Agreement" or together, the "Disclosure Agreements").
+The Corporation has undertaken, in the case of the 2022 Disclosure Agreement, and will undertake, in the case of the 2023 Disclosure Agreement, to provide to the Municipal Securities Rulemaking Board ("MSRB"), on an annual basis on or before 150 days after the end of each fiscal year of the Corporation, commencing with the fiscal year ended October 31, 2023 with respect to the 2023 Disclosure Agreement and commencing with the fiscal year ended October 31, 2022 with respect to the 2022 Disclosure Agreement, certain financial information and operating data, referred to herein as "Corporation Annual Information," including, but not limited to annual financial statements of the Corporation.
+In addition, the Corporation will undertake or has undertaken, as applicable, in the Disclosure Agreements, for the benefit of the holders of the 2023 Bonds or 2022 Series G Bonds, as applicable, to provide to the MSRB, in a timely manner (not in excess of ten (10) Business Days after the occurrence of the event), the notices required to be provided by Rule 15c2-12 and described below.
+With regard to each Series of Bonds issued under the General Resolution for which an underwriter has an obligation under Rule 15c2-12, the Corporation has entered into agreements substantially identical to the Disclosure Agreements.